TomerFi/switcher_webapi/CONTRIBUTING.md

-    -   argument `generate-changelog` will execute the docker image [ferrarimarco/github-changelog-generator](https://hub.docker.com/r/ferrarimarco/github-changelog-generator) for generating a simple [CHANGELOG.md](CHANGELOG.md) based on `git-release-tags`, the created is fail can be used as a manual base for updating the documentation site.
+    -   argument `generate-changelog` will execute the docker image [ferrarimarco/github-changelog-generator](https://hub.docker.com/r/ferrarimarco/github-changelog-generator) for generating a simple [CHANGELOG.md](CHANGELOG.md) based on `git-release-tags`, the created file can be later used as a manual base for updating the documentation site.

     -   argument `circleci-validate` will execute the docker image [circleci/circleci-cli](https://hub.docker.com/r/circleci/circleci-cli)